Weiwei-Su112/Adaptive-LASSO-for-higher-order-oscillatory-systems/README.md

 or HTTPS, etc..

 ## Data
-By courtesy of [Škoch, A. et al.](https://doi.org/10.1038/s41597-022-01596-90), in the subsection "Application to a real-world network" of paper
+By courtesy of [Škoch, A. et al.](https://doi.org/10.1038/s41597-022-01596-90), in the subsection "Application to a real-world network" of the paper, we tested on the structural connectivity matrices of human brain.

-Su, W., Hata, S., Kori, H. et al. Distinguishing pairwise and higher-order interactions in coupled oscillators from time series.
-Commun Phys 9, 38 (2026).

-(later referred as "the paper") we tested on the structural connectivity matrices of human brain.

 The data is mainly in the folder